gbraad-unitedstack/openstack-introduction/md/slides.md

 ## Cloud Computing

-... is a model for enabling convenien, **on-demand network access to a shared pool of configurable computing resources**.
+... is a model for enabling convenient, **on-demand network access to a shared pool of configurable computing resources**.

 (eg. networks, servers, storage, applications, and services) **that can be rapidly provisioned and released** with minimal management effort or service provider interaction.